Handling Missing CRS in PyQGIS

 ComponentMinimum VersionNotes

-QGIS3.28 LTSAvoid deprecated QgsCRSCache in scripts.
+QGIS3.28 LTSAvoid deprecated QgsCRSCache in scripts; use QgsCoordinateReferenceSystem directly.

 Python3.9+Legacy Python 2 bindings are removed.